LivniGuy/open-lakehouse-workshop-jan2025/Best Practices/Best Practice 05 - Storage Optimization/README.md

 - **Proper Partitioning** by designing partitions based on query patterns to effectively prune irrelevant data.
 - **Data File Consolidation** by regularly compacting small data files into larger ones to improve query performance.
 - **Snapshot Management** by cleaning up old snapshots to avoid unnecessary storage usage,
 - **Leverage Statistics** as a rule of thumb, utilize data statistics to further optimize query execution plans.

+Cloudera believes that workloads will be more complex, and harder to manage only based on the amount of data that will be required to process (e.g., unstructured, semi-structured, and structured).
+This demand needs to be placed at the forefront of every architectural design which is why is considered a best practice that can help organizations get a much bigger ROI when doing your data lakehouse implementations.

 ## IceTip
 Understand the data retention requirements according to the use case, project, business needs, or local regulations.
 Then automate jobs to expire the snapshots that are no longer needed periodically.